cloudtruth/cloudtruth-cli/tests/snapshot-tests/parameters/parameter_integration_errors.md

 $ cloudtruth parameters set "param1" --fqn "github://this-is-a-crazy/repo-path/that/does/not/exist"
 ?
 1
 Error:
-   0: [91mUnhandled error: No integration available for `github://this-is-a-crazy/repo-path/that/does/not/exist`.[0m
+   0: Unhandled error: No integration available for `github://this-is-a-crazy/repo-path/that/does/not/exist`.
 ...
 ```